 While it can be a struggle to decide who lives where, ultimately, decisions should be made that benefit the children.
 They are innocent and your separation should have as little impact on them as possible.

 Due to this, it can be a good idea for the parent who the children will be living with for the majority of the time to remain in the family home where possible.
 This can allow children a semblance of normality during an otherwise disrupted time.
 Remember that, while this is difficult for you, this will also be incredibly stressful for your children who may feel confused or upset by the situation.

 Remaining civil can help a great deal in co-parenting and you should try to remain civil even after filing for divorce online.
 Leaving any disputes for mediation, or when the children aren’t around, can assist them in many ways.
 For one, it will make the upheaval as minimal as possible.
 Secondly, you will also be teaching them a good life lesson that, just because a relationship doesn’t work, people can still remain amicable.
 This can aid them in forming and ending relationships in a healthy manner when they reach adulthood.

-Reassuring children is another key aspect of co-parenting.
+On the other hand, reassuring children is another key aspect of co-parenting.
 Children need to understand that any separation was not due to them.
 This can be particularly important if a child has expressed feeling to blame over your split.
 Any details regarding the reason should also not be discussed in front of them, as there is no need for a child to be privy to any arguing or blame that may otherwise be discussed.
 Doing so can help your kids transition following separation.